PluieElectrique/drive-api-tool/README.md

 (If you're concerned about security, this tool only fetches the metadata of the given IDs.
 It does not read the metadata of your personal files unless you pass those IDs.
 The only scope requested is `https://www.googleapis.com/auth/drive.readonly` [see [this table](https://developers.google.com/drive/api/v3/about-auth#OAuth2Scope
 )], so this tool cannot create, modify, or delete files.)

 Then, click "Allow" to grant the permissions and "Allow" again to confirm.
 The tool should now begin to run, and you can now close the window.
-From now on, you should not need to re-authorize unless `token.pickle` is removed.
+From now on, you should not need to re-authorize unless `token.json` is removed.

 (If you picked the "run remotely but authorize locally" option above, remember to copy the credentials and token to your remote server.)